-Recommend changing to mayoral appointments
+Recommend changing to commission appoints and removes

 Other Updates and Clarifications

 1. Contract approval

 Under the Charter, the Board of Supervisors is the City's legislative body with authority over contract approval.
 Commissions possess legal contract approval authority only where the Board has affirmatively granted it through legislation; neither the Charter nor the Administrative Code alone confers independent contract approval power.